alles/Yii2-ExtJS/README.md

 # Simple example Yii2-ExtJS

 A simple example work Yii2(advanced template) + ExtJS.
+Data validation occurs only on the backend (Yii2), so most fields into frontend is textfield.

 ## Dependencies